Blockstream/green_ios/gdk/README.md

 #### Disable LTO

-By default builds use link time optimisation (except for AARCH64).
+By default builds use link time optimisation.
 It can be disabled when invoking build.sh.
 For example

 * tools/build.sh --lto=false --clang